crosetto/TupleKeywordArguments/README.md

 a function we call for every
 elementin the tuple.
 It is a regular recursive constexpr function, "iterating" over the arguments passed to the tuple constructor.
-If the numeric position (s_index) of the given tuple element matches with the index of one of the argument, the element get initialized with that value.
+If the numeric position (s_index) of the given tuple element matches with the index of one of the arguments, the element gets initialized with that value.
 Otherwise the element is initialized with the default constructor.
 This would be extremely inefficient if we had to execute it at run time: a quadratic algorithm to initialize all the elements in the tuple.